Trevor Hogg chats with Alex McDowell about the future of production design, Fight Club, Minority Report, and the role of the 5D Institute...

-Many thanks to Andy Nicholson for taking the time for this interview and make sure to read his insights into the making of Gravity.
+Many thanks to Alex McDowell for taking the time for this interview and make sure to read S for Krytpon: Alex McDowell talks about Man of Steel.

 Trevor Hogg is a freelance video editor and writer who currently resides in Canada.